Our bucket approach to earning income in retirement

 - distributions from and selling equity Exchange Traded Funds (ETFs) over time.

-Quick notes: The best approach for any one person or couple will depend on a host of factors that one My Own Advisor blogpost cannot include nor standardize.
+Quick notes: Table is current to the time of this post.
+I will modify this table over time.
+The best approach for any one person or couple will depend on a host of factors that one My Own Advisor blogpost cannot include nor standardize.

 Some other retirement income factors and assumptions